 "So have you made friends already?"
 He asked looking at her over the frame of his glasses with a bit of a smirk on his face.

 "I'm pleased to hear that".
 He affirmed as he grabbed a paper from the printer.
-"Here you are, this is your schedule, all the classrooms and classes are there, you would have to choose a complementary class though, but that will be next week, any question you might have about it or about anything else please feel free to come and ask me and I'll be willing to help you, ok?"
+"Here you are, this is your schedule, all the classrooms and classes are there, you would have to choose a complementary class, but that won't be until next week, any question you might have about it or about anything else please feel free to come and ask me and I'll be willing to help you, ok?"
 He said looking at her warmly as she nodded.

 "Thank you very much!"
 Fay said as she walked out of the office.